June 18, 2011

 God breathed the Bible through men to reveal Himself and His Message.
 God worked miraculously because He imparted special, perfect revelations and prevented all errors from seeping into the written record of His revelation.
-The Holy Spirit of God also worked miraculously in bringing all the teaching and words of Jesus to the minds of His disciples (John 14:26, page 1685).
+The Holy Spirit of God also worked miraculously in bringing all the teaching and words of Jesus to the minds of His disciples (John 14:26).
 Such perfect memory, divinely guaranteed as complete and accurate, constituted a wonderful miracle.
 Through the Bible God revealed His love, emotions, plans, and everything else we need to know about God and our spiritual lives.
-Apart from His revelation, we would not have known His ways or His thoughts, which stand far above our ways and our thoughts (Isaiah 55:8-11,; 1 Corinthians 2:9-10).
+Apart from His revelation, we would not have known His ways or His thoughts, which stand far above our ways and our thoughts (Isaiah 55:8-11; 1 Corinthians 2:9-10).
 He pronounced His Word complete so that the man of God may be equipped for every good work (2 Timothy 3:16).
-Although God completed His written revelation with the New Testament, God also described His word as “living and active and sharper than any two-edged sword, piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart” (Hebrews 4:12).
+Although God completed His written revelation with the New Testament, God also described His Word as “living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart” (Hebrews 4:12).
 His Word lives.

 The Miracle of Memory